 FREQUENTLY ASKED QUESTIONS

 CHECK OUT SOME OF OUR FREQUENTLY ASKED QUESTIONS.
 If you have further questions feel free to email a question to Dr. Brodsky or request a free consultation within 24 hours to learn about the drug-free cure for Obsessive Compulsive Disorder.
 It's completely confidential.
 Only Dr. Brodsky will ever read your questions.
 If you feel ready to get started, you can make an appointment online now or call 212-726-2390.
-Teletherapy and in-person sessions available.
+Teletherapy and in-person sessions available nationwide.

 WHAT IS THE TREATMENT OF OCD?

 OCD is a very treatable condition and, in many cases, medication might not be necessary.
 Hundreds of research studies agree that the best treatment for OCD is a form of cognitive behavioral psychotherapy known as "exposure response-prevention" (ERP).
 ERP helps OCD sufferers overcome their fears and reduce their compulsive and avoidant behaviors gradually, at a pace they're comfortable with.

 While results are gradual, ERP does not require long term traditional psychotherapy.
 Results occur in months not years.
 ERP is more effective in the long run (in terms of curing and preventing later relapses) than either medication or other therapies.

 OCD is very treatable.